Building A Matcha Tea Shop Case Study

 With a budget of £57,000, the How Matcha project had to be executed perfectly, ensuring every aspect of the acquisition and revamp aligned with Deepak’s vision for the establishment.
 This cost would include necessary expenses and investments – from purchasing the cafe itself to acquiring necessary equipment, supplies, and ensuring a smooth transition of agreements and contracts.

-The final ⅛ of the budget was allocated to sampling and sourcing new suppliers to replace any that may have fallen short of the desired standards.
+Another ⅛ of the budget was allocated to sampling and sourcing new suppliers to replace any that may have fallen short of the desired standards.
 Deepak’s commitment to quality and excellence led him to explore alternative options, seeking partners who shared his passion for superior ingredients and ethical practices.

-Young, vibrant, energetic and full of energy and life.
+Young, vibrant, energetic and full of life.

 This project included the following: